kesterlester/Mark-Scaling/README.md

 ### Cons
 * Implementation must consider and work around instability at $p=0$.
 * Algebraic forumla looks opaque.
-* No scaling function is every truly fair.
+* No scaling function is ever truly impartial.
 Each is arbitrary it its own way.
 ### Formula:

 These are the UNIQUELY determined family of hyperbolae (in $(x,f(x,p))$ space with the following properties: